-Studies show that parental involvement in a child's education is one of the most important factors in raising student selfesteem and academic achievement.
-Most experts agree that parental involvement should go beyond attendance at teacher conferences and open house.
-Because we realize that each of our families is unique, with its own priorities, needs, talents, and time constraints, we try to provide as many different kinds of opportunities for parental involvement as possible.
-Please review the volunteer opportunities suggested below and check any in which you are interested.
-If you are not interested in assisting in any of the listed areas, please tell us what you would like to do.
+Studies show that parental involvement in child's e lu morts a conclusive mortant factors in raising student self-esteem and academic achievement.
+West a perceause that parental involvement should go beyond attendance at teacher conferences and open house.
+Because we realize that each of our families is unique, with its own priorities, needs, talents, and the constraints, we try o provide as many different kinds of opportunities for parental involvement as possible.